top of page

 • We are prepared to conduct your project for both residential and commercial.

 • Our hurricane protection products are approved under the Florida Building Code (FBC).
-All products are labeled, approved, and available for installation throughout all of Florida.
+All products are labeled, and available for installation throughout all of Florida, and all installations are performed under DBPR, FBC, Regulations.

-• We provide all the necessary documentation on installation as needed and requested through the process for any permitting requirements,
+• We provide all the necessary documentation for installation as needed and requested for any permitting requirements.

-• Our associates, as general contractors, notaries, and installers, are independent.
+• Our associates, as general contractors, notaries, and installers, are independent and screened, and selected depending on area and project requirements, whom we have worked with for years.

 Couty regulations on hurricane protecion products